Pierre-Saigot/android_wear_starter/README.md

 * Run npm install
 * Run gulp (by default this executes the 'watch' task)
 * You're ready to code
+* Open responsive emulator on 229x229 for the huawei watch

 #### Start coding :
 * You have to work inside app/ (all your src must be inside)